phwl/elec3608-lab/labs/ass1-pipe/README.md

 culminating in a simple pipelined processor.
 In this assignment, you will extend and optimise the microarchitecture to achieve higher performance.

 # Question
-Create a pipelined RV32I processor with the following features:
- * Implements enough of the instructions specified in Volume 1 Sections 2.1-2.6 of the RISC-V ISA Specification <https://riscv.org/technical/specifications/> to execute the programs supplied with this assignment.
+Create a pipelined RV32I processor which implements enough of the instructions specified in Volume 1 Sections 2.1-2.6 of the RISC-V ISA Specification <https://riscv.org/technical/specifications/> to execute the programs supplied with this assignment.

+Then add the following features:
+ 1. (30%) Achieve a high clock frequency on a [Lattice iCE40-HX8k](https://www.latticesemi.com/iCE40) FPGA for the programs provided by placing a pipeline register in the best position for a 2-stage pipeline and modifying the test programs to resolve hazards via ```nop``` instructions.
- * Incorporates a 2 stage pipeline with hardware interlocks, i.e.  any stalling of the processor to resolve hazards is done within the processor and not through nops being inserted in the program
+ 1. (40%) Incorporate hardware interlocks, i.e.  any stalling of the processor to resolve hazards is done within the processor and not through nops being inserted in the program
- * Achieves the highest performance on a [Lattice iCE40-HX8k](https://www.latticesemi.com/iCE40) FPGA for the programs provided.
-It is expected that you will achieve significantly higher performance than the design in Lab 6 through careful placement of pipeline registers, branch prediction and forwarding.
+ 1. (20%) Incorporate forwarding.
+ 1. (10%) Incorporate branch prediction.

+The percentages above are the maximum mark achievable for both the Design and Report parts of this assignment if you incorporate this feature correctly.

-Performance can be measured using the ```make result``` target as shown below
+Performance will be measured using the ```make result``` target as shown below
 ```bash
 $ make result
 ...